KyleKing/pytest_cache_assert/docs/modules/pytest_cache_assert/main.md

             metadata: metadata dictionary to store in the cache file

         Raises:
-            AssertionError if any assertion fails
+            RichAssertionError: if any assertion fails

         """
         validator = validator or (lambda _res: None)